Isaiah Zagar: Works

 From 1991 to 2000, Zagar mosaiced the entire exterior of the Painted Bride Art Center on Vine Street between North 2nd and 3rd Streets in the Old City neighborhood of Philadelphia, a work he entitled Skin of the Bride, which he donated to the center.
+In 2023, the art center was sold and the mural was disassembled, with about 30% of the original tiles salvaged to be utilized in future mosaics.

-Zagar continues to create mosaic murals in Philadelphia, mainly around the South Street area.
-He has completed more than 200 of these murals since 1968.
-He hosts a weekend workshop during the last weekend of each month from April to October where participants can help him create a mural.
-Much of Zagar's work is completed free of charge or is commissioned by businesses or people in the area.
+Zagar continued to create mosaic murals in Philadelphia, mainly around the South Street area.
+Between 1968 and 2026, he completed more than 200.
+For some time, he hosted a workshop during the last weekend of each month from April to October where participants could help him create a mural.
+Much of Zagar's work was completed free of charge or is commissioned by businesses or people in the area.
 A walking tour is available from Philadelphia's Magic Gardens that takes visitors to 20 of these mosaic murals.

+Death

+Zagar died on February 19, 2026, at the age of 86, due to complications of Parkinson's disease and heart failure.